mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 $ sudo ./greengrassd start
 ```

-You should get a message in your terminal "Greengrass sucessfully started with PID: xxx"
+You should get a message in your terminal "Greengrass successfully started with PID: xxx"

 #### 3.3 Setup and configure Inference code using AWS Lambda